 I’m always looking for something fun to do with my leftover Corned Beef.
 I know it’s always good the next day just as is, but we so seldom have Corned Beef I really like to do something special.
 These Corned Beef Fritters are it!

 First of all, no need for congratulations; I’m not pregnant!
 If I were, I’d have ice-cream with this. 🙂 I’ll admit, though, this is a decidedly different combination of ingredients, perhaps a bit odd, and it might just cause cravings!
 Flavorful corned beef, tart sauerkraut, sweet pickle and a touch of cheese all tucked into a crispy, tender pan-fried dumpling.
 See, nothing is sacred any longer…

-The best reason for making Corned Beef is to have leftovers for Reuben Sandwiches – of course that’s just my own humble opinion!
+Imho, the best reason for making Corned Beef is to have leftovers for a Classic Reuben Sandwich.
 Corned Beef, sauerkraut, a good Pumpernickel or Marble Rye, a simple dressing of home-made Thousand Island.
 I think maybe if I hadn’t grown up eating Reuben’s I’d think they were a little nuts.